California State University, Dominguez Hills

 Babcock, J. L., Rosen, L. D., Cheever, N. A.,

 Cummings, C. & Felt, J. (2007).
 "The psychological impact of living life in a virtual world," presented at a symposium at the 2007 Western Psychological Association Conference, May 3, 2007, Vancouver, Canada.

 Buzzfeed News X Netflix program "Follow This," (John Pappas, Director; Persephone W. McFadden, Associate Producer), Netflix, September 2018

 "Panorama—Smartphones: The Dark Side," (Matthew Hill, producer), BBC, July 4, 2018

 America Inside Out With Katie Couric, April 25, 2018, on National Geographic Channel.
 Victoria Thompson producer.

 Good Morning America segment "Cell Phones Cause Anxiety," with correspondent TJ Holmes, July 28, 2017 on ABC.
 Cathy Becker, producer.
 Retrieved from:

 60 Minutes segment "Brain Hacking," with correspondent Anderson Cooper, April 9, 2017 on CBS.
 Guy Campanile, producer.
-Retrieved from:

 60 Minutes Overtime segment "Defining Your Day by What Pops up on The Screen," with Anderson Cooper, correspondent.
 Guy Campanile, producer.